serpent-os/recipes/l/linux-kvm/README.md

 # Ensure you save your new work/linux-(..)/.config file back to the serpent pkg/ dir
 cp .config ../../pkg/config-x86_64

+# Exit the nspawn container
+exit
 ```

+After you exit the nspawn container environment and are back to your original session,
+you can edit the `stone.yaml` recipe to use the new upstream version (along with any new
+patches you have added) with `just build`.

 Best of luck on your kernel maintenance journey. ^^'